-Research and Evaluation: Some examples of counselor research and evaluation include PEPE or other personnel guidance evaluations, program evaluations, data analysis, follow-up studies, professional development, and updating of resources.
+Research and Evaluations: Some examples of counselor research and evaluation include Educate Alabama or other personnel guidance evaluations, data analysis, follow-up studies, professional development, and updating of resources.

-Fair-Share Responsibilities: Fair-share responsibilities may include such tasks as bus duty, playground duty, class/club sponsorship, and taking tickets at sports events.
-Non-guidance responsibilities assigned to counselors should not be above and beyond those of other certified staff members, and should not interfere with the delivery of guidance services.
+Fair-Share Responsibilities: Fair share responsibilities may include such tasks as bus duty, playground duty, class sponsorship, and taking tickets up at an athletic event.
+Non-guidance activities should not be above and beyond that of our faculty members and should not interfere with the delivery of guidance services.